AgroTechLab-IFSC/pyiotdevsim/.github/pull_request_template.md

 ## Requirements check-list

-Please check if your Pull Request fulfills these requirements:
+Please, check if your Pull Request fulfills these requirements:
 - [ ] Do you agree with the license of this repository?
 - [ ] The commit message follows the AgroTechLab guidelines (described at CONTRIBUTING.md)?
 - [ ] Have you performed a self-review of your code?